Maria (Philippine fairy tale): Indonesia

-In a tale from the Modole language titled O uho, translated to Dutch as De buidelrat ("The opossum"), a woman gives birth to an opossum.
+In a tale from the Modole language titled O uho, translated to Dutch as De buidelrat ("The opossum") and to English as The cuscus, a woman gives birth to an opossum (cuscus in the English translation).
 Later, the animal asks his mother to court the local king's seven daughters.
 The seventh daughter agrees to marry him, but is sad about it.
 The sisters ask her cadette to let the opossum use coconut water to wash their hairs and smear their bodies.
 The princess goes to the beach and washes herself with coconut water, then bids her animal husband do the same.
 He asks her to close her eyes, then removes his animal disguise to reveal he is a handsome man with half of his hair of gold, the other half of silver, and half of his teeth of gold, and the other half of silver.
 The princess walks back to her sisters with her husband in tow, and the elder princesses, on seeing the strange man, proclaim he is their co-husband, but she dismisses them.
 The story then explains the elder princesses mocked him before.
 Later, the now human opossum asks his wife if she will bear him children with the new moon and the sunrise on their bodies.
 The man leaves, and the princess gives birth to twins, but her sisters blindfold her, cast the children in a box in the water, and place coals and coconuts in her vagina.
 As for the children, the box washes ashore on the Generaal island and is found by an old couple.
 The couple rescues and raises the children.